anvitha-jain/Starbucks-Transformers/README.md

-# Starbucks-Transformers
+#### Starbucks-Transformers

 Final project for Starbucks by Team Transformers.

 **Application Design:**

+* Created Spring Boot Maven Project Application for building Rest API's using MySQL and JPA
 * Used MVC design pattern to create API's
-* Used Java Spring Boot framework to generate WAR file of application
+* Created Android Apllication for UI which is coming all API's

 **Cloud Deployment**

-- Testing jenkins connectivity
-- Jenkins to EC2
+* Implemented Continuous Integration and Continuous Deployment of Application on EC2 instance.
+* Implemented Autoscalling of the EC2 instance.

 **Draft Architecture:**